 Test webhooks by creating a test booking and checking n8n execution log.
 Cal.com sends JSON payload with invitee details, event type, and scheduled time.

-In Cal.com, create event types: '15-Min Buyer Consultation', '45-Min Listing Presentation', '1-Hour Property Showing'.
-Set duration, location (video, phone, in-person), and custom questions (budget, pre-approval, timeline).
+In Cal.com, create event types: '15-Min Intro Call', '45-Min Deal Review', '1-Hour Site Tour'.
+Set duration, location (video, phone, in-person), and custom questions (deal size, asset class, timeline).

-Create n8n workflow: Webhook (Cal.com Booking Created) → Extract booking data → HTTP Request to Cal.com API to get full booking details → Create HubSpot contact + deal → Send Twilio SMS confirmation.
+Create an n8n workflow: Webhook (Cal.com Booking Created) → Extract booking data → HTTP Request to Cal.com API to get full booking details → Create HubSpot contact + deal → Send Twilio SMS confirmation.
 Test by booking a test event.

 Cal.com webhook payload is smaller than full API response.
 After webhook trigger, make GET request to /bookings/{id} endpoint for complete data including custom question answers.